Enjoy the best of Norfolk’s art and design

 Congham Hall Hotel

-Congham Hall Hotel, Lynn Road, Grimston, Norfolk PE32 1AH
+Congham Hall Hotel, Lynn Road, Congham, King’s Lynn, Norfolk PE32 1AH

-Consider art and nature at GroundWork, in neighbouring King’s Lynn, the UK’s first gallery dedicated to art and the environment.
-Veronica Sekules, formerly of the Sainsbury Centre for Visual Art in Norwich, opened her thought-provoking showcase for contemporary art opposite the Custom House in summer 2016.
-Using sustainable materials or depicting natural subjects, her quest is to explore how art can help us to see a changing world and imagine how we can shape its future.
+Art meets nature at GroundWork, in nearby King’s Lynn, the UK’s first gallery dedicated to art and the environment.
+Director Veronica Sekules, formerly of the Sainsbury Centre for Visual Art in Norwich, opened her thought-provoking showcase for contemporary art opposite the Custom House in summer 2016.
+Works on display here use sustainable materials or depict natural subjects.
+Veronica says it’s a chance to explore how art can help us to see a changing world and imagine how we can shape its future.

 GroundWork, 17 Purfleet Street, King’s Lynn PE30 1ER

 T 01553 340714 / www.groundworkgallery.com

 Henry Moore, Anish Kapoor, Damien Hirst … these are just some of the world-class artists whose work has been showcased in recent years at annual exhibitions at this grand stately home.
 Houghton Hall also has an impressive permanent collection of contemporary sculpture in its grounds.
 ‘Skyspace’, by the American artist James Turrell, was the first commission in 2000.
 Since then, the Marquess of Cholmondeley has added works by Rachel Whiteread, Anya Gallaccio and Richard Long among others, as well as the sculpture ‘Mother and Child’ by Henry Moore.
 Keep an eye on the diary for the annual residency by Contemporary & Country, which shows and sells the work of some of East Anglia’s finest artists and designer-makers.

 Houghton Hall Estate, King’s Lynn, Norfolk PE31 6EU